Study method

 Tip

-Since you must study a lot, a study schedule can be handy!
+Since you need to study a lot, a study schedule can be helpful.

 Use retrieval practice